This post may include affiliate links. Thank you for your support.

 Rich and packed with all the cozy fall feels, this pumpkin French toast bake is the perfect mix of sweet and savory!!
 If you love French toast, you are going to love this simplified casserole version!
 It has everything you love about classic French toast – golden, slightly caramelized edges and a creamy, pillowy-soft interior – however, it’s just made easy!
 No frying, flipping or fussing over a stove required!
 Plus, it’s bursting with warm pumpkin flavor!

 Buttery and custard-like in taste, this pumpkin french toast has a fluffy, melt in your mouth texture.
 It’s jam packed with silky, subtly sweet pumpkin, crunchy pecans, rich brown sugar and warm pumpkin pie spice!
-Generously drizzled with a smooth cream cheese icing, this casserole gives new meaning to the phrase ‘sugar, spice and everything nice’!
-Essentially, this bake is outrageously delicious and dangerously addictive!!
+Generously drizzled with a smooth cream cheese icing, this casserole gives new meaning to the phrase ‘sugar, spice and everything nice’.
+Essentially, this bake is outrageously delicious!

 Plus, this pumpkin breakfast casserole is insanely easy to throw together, can be prepared in advance, freezes beautifully and it doesn’t require hours of slaving away over a hot stove!